puppetlabs-toy-chest/wash/README.md

 * render into text that which can be rendered into text (cuz text is a universal interface!) for easy viewing, editing, and UNIXy slicing-and-dicing
 * build new versions of basic, UNIX tools to support the above goals (but reuse existing ones if they work!)

+## Community Feedback

+We're actively soliciting community feedback and input on our [roadmap](#roadmap)!
+Don't hesitate to file issues for new features, new plugin types, new primitives, new command-line tools, or anything else that crosses your mind.
+You can also chat with us directly on [`#wash`](https://puppetcommunity.slack.com/app_redirect?channel=wash) on [Slack](https://slack.puppet.com/).

+See the [roadmap](#roadmap) below to see what we've got planned!

 ## Features

 We've implemented some neat features inside of `wash` to support the above goals: